Honnō-ji Incident: Chronology of the incident

 Meanwhile, Oda Nobutada, who was at Myōkaku-ji Temple, received news of Mitsuhide's rebellion and attempted to go to Honnō-ji to rescue his father.
-However, just as he was leaving the temple, Murai Sadakatsu and his sons rushed in and stopped him.
+However, as he was leaving the temple, Murai Sadakatsu and his sons stopped him.
 Murai said that Honnō-ji had already burned down and the enemy would soon attack us, and advised Nobutada to hunker down in the fortified Nijō Gosho.
 Upon entering the Nijō Gosho, Nobutada ordered Maeda Geni to flee with his infant son, Sanpōshi (Oda Hidenobu), going from Gifu Castle in Mino to Kiyosu Castle in Owari.
 Nobutada had all the people escape, including the kugyō and the nyōbō-shū, and then he began his war council.
 Some advised Nobutada to escape and head for Azuchi, but he said, "An enemy who has committed such a rebellion will not let us escape so easily.
 It would be a disgrace for me to be killed by common soldiers while fleeing", and decided to stay in Kyoto and fight.
 In the meantime, Akechi forces completed the siege of Nijō Gosho, making it impossible to escape.
-Later, Nobutada also committed seppuku.
+Later, Nobutada committed seppuku.
 Kamata Shinsuke, who assisted Nobutada in his suicide, hid his head and body according to his instructions.